wwwtyro/cellophane/README.md

     Write a string to the terminal.
 Newline characters, '\n', result in a new line on the client terminal.

-    *string*: The string to write.
+    string: The string to write.

-    *color*: A string representing the color to display the text in on the client.
+    color: A string representing the color to display the text in on the client.
 This can be anything the browser will understand as a color.
 Typical representations might be "red", "#FF0000", or "rgb(255,0,0)".

 **writeline**(*string*, *color*=None)

     The same as Handler.write(), but appends a newline to the end.

 **set_color**(color)

     Sets the default text color in the output pane.

-*color*: A string representing the color to display the text in on the client.
+    color: A string representing the color to display the text in on the client.
 This can be anything the browser will understand as a color.
 Typical representations might be "red", "#FF0000", or "rgb(255,0,0)".

 **set_input_color**(*color*)

     Sets the default text color in the input pane.

-*color*: A string representing the color to display the text in on the client.
+    color: A string representing the color to display the text in on the client.
 This can be anything the browser will understand as a color.
 Typical representations might be "red", "#FF0000", or "rgb(255,0,0)".

 **set_output_background_color**(*color*)

     Sets the color of the output pane background.

-*color*: A string representing the color to display the text in on the client.
+    color: A string representing the color to display the text in on the client.
 This can be anything the browser will understand as a color.
 Typical representations might be "red", "#FF0000", or "rgb(255,0,0)".

 **set_input_background_color**(*color*)

     Sets the color of the input pane background.

-*color*: A string representing the color to display the text in on the client.
+    color: A string representing the color to display the text in on the client.
 This can be anything the browser will understand as a color.
 Typical representations might be "red", "#FF0000", or "rgb(255,0,0)".

 **set_separator_color**(*color*)

     Sets the color of the input/output sepatator line.

-*color*: A string representing the color to display the text in on the client.
+    color: A string representing the color to display the text in on the client.
 This can be anything the browser will understand as a color.
 Typical representations might be "red", "#FF0000", or "rgb(255,0,0)".

 **set_password_mode**(*on*)

     Makes the input field hide typed characters.
 Useful for authentication purposes.

-*on*: True to hide typed characters, False to display them.
+    on: True to hide typed characters, False to display them.

 The Cellophane class